Key PagesJIAAW Workplace Homepage

 M.Phil.
 Egyptology (Dist.), Clarendon Scholar, University of Oxford - 2012

 I spent the Fall Term of 2013 working as a Graduate Proctor at the Haffenreffer Museum of Anthropology here at Brown.
-My project was threefold: to research the Egyptian ~45 objects in the collection; to provide hands-on learning experiences to students and visitors; and to research, RTI, and digitally draw an Old Kingdom relief block that has been housed in the Museum since 1995.
-The results of this project will be presented at the 2014 American Research Center in Egypt annual meeting in Portland, OR and again, in an updated form, at the 2014 ASOR Conference in San Diego, CA. My digital epigraphic drawing is now on display along with the object in Manning Hall.
+My project was threefold: to research the Egyptian ~45 objects in the collection; to provide hands-on learning experiences to students and visitors; and to research, RTI, and digitally draw an Old Kingdom relief block that has been held by the Museum since 1995.
+The results of this project were presented at the 2014 American Research Center in Egypt annual meeting in Portland, OR and again, in an updated form, at the 2014 ASOR Conference in San Diego, CA. My digital epigraphic drawing is now on display along with the object in Manning Hall.

-My previous museum experience consists of two internships with the Department of Egyptian Art at the Metropolitan Museum of Art, as well as a volunteership in the registration department at the Egyptian Museum in Cairo.
-My research experience includes work for the Pleiades Project run out of the Institute for the Study of the Ancient World at NYU, and an internship with the Archaeology Department at the New York City Landmarks Preservation Commission.
+My previous museum experience includes two internships with the Department of Egyptian Art at the Metropolitan Museum of Art, and a volunteership in the registration department at the Egyptian Museum in Cairo.
+My research experience includes work for the Pleiades Project, run out of the Institute for the Study of the Ancient World at NYU, and an internship with the Archaeology Department at the New York City Landmarks Preservation Commission.